Prince Harry’s memoir has a title and a release date

 The second is WellChild, which Harry has been the royal patron of for 15 years and will receive a £300,000 donation.
 WellChild makes it possible for children and young people with complex health needs to be cared for at home instead of hospital, wherever possible.

-The memoir’s official description reads: “It was one of the most searing images of the twentieth century: two young boys, two princes, walking behind their mother’s coffin as the world watched in sorrow—and horror.
+The memoir’s official description reads: “It was one of the most searing images of the twentieth century: two young boys, two princes, walking behind their mother’s coffin as the world watched in sorrow – and horror.

 “As Diana, Princess of Wales, was laid to rest, billions wondered what the princes must be thinking and feeling—and how their lives would play out from that point on.
 For Harry, this is that story at last.”